tacticdemonic/surebet-helper-extension/sb-logger-extension/README.md

 - **Visual charts**: Interactive graph showing your P/L and Expected EV trends over time
 - **Export & manage**: View all saved bets in popup, export to JSON/CSV, or clear all
 - **Auto-Hide Bets**: Automatically hides bets on surebet.com immediately after saving them (configurable in Settings).
+ - **Market Filters (On-site & Popup)**: Configure market-level filtering to hide or highlight types of markets both in the saved-bets popup and directly on surebet.com (e.g., Asian Handicap, DNB, Cards).

 ## Installation